Creative and Easy DIY Outdoor Lighting Ideas

-If you’re looking for creative and easy DIY outdoor lighting solutions, then we’ve got you covered with this collection of gorgeous landscape lights.
+If you’re looking for creative and easy DIY outdoor lighting ideas, then we’ve got you covered with this collection of gorgeous landscape lights.
 Whether you prefer solar or wired, you’re sure to find something to light your desire!

 Summer is our favorite season here at The Navage Patch.
 Oh, we’re not beach-goers nor boaters nor vacationers.
 Nope.
 In fact, we tend to work like dogs on landscape and gardening projects all summer long.
 And given my aversion to back-breaking labor and excessive heat, you’d think that I, at least, would hate the season.
 But summer is the one season when Handan and I can slip outside at night to enjoy our new deck and our landscaping all lit up by our DIY outdoor lighting.
-(By the way – the final deck “reveal” post is coming as soon as the snow melts and life returns to our yard!)

 But enjoyment is fleeting, and progress never sleeps.
 My lovely wife,